Smoke Awareness in Nebraska

 Weekly Updates on Flint Hills Prescribed Burns - As part of its Smoke Management Plan, the State of Kansas evaluates how the impact of burning could affect populated areas, including in Nebraska.
-Typically, optimal burn conditions occur from March until mid-April.
-During the burn season, the Kansas Department of Health and Environment (KDHE) provides weekly updates during the burn season (March and April), including forecasts for the upcoming weekend.
+Kansas Department of Health and Environment (KDHE) provides weekly updates during the burn season (March and April), including forecasts for the upcoming weekend.

 Check Nebraska’s Air Forecast